 Kirkland: O. O. Denny Park

 O. O. Denny Park is a popular getaway to help you forget you’re in an urban area.
-Parking is available in two parking lots and plenty of street parking.
+Parking is available in two parking lots and there is plenty of street parking.

 There are two different hiking loops, each under a mile and both great trails for families with children.
 Kids–and adults–will be impressed by the number of TALL trees while hiking through the Denny forest, including one of King County’s oldest and largest, a Douglas fir named “Sylvia”.
 She is over 600 years old and has a diameter of 26 feet!